openclimatedata/ndc-assessments/README.md

 and [Worldbank INDC tool](http://indc.worldbank.org/) assessments were downloaded from [Climate Watch](https://www.climatewatchdata.org/) and are converted into CSV files to simplify analysis.
-The CSV file from the [Klimalog NDC Explorer](https://klimalog.die-gdi.de/ndc/) is provided as is.
+The CSV files from the [Klimalog NDC Explorer](https://klimalog.die-gdi.de/ndc/) are provided as is.

 # Preparation

 Data was downloaded from the Climate Watch (https://www.climatewatchdata.org/) portal and converted into CSV files.
-Klimalog data is downloaded directly.
+Klimalog data is downloaded directly from <https://klimalog.die-gdi.de/ndc/#open-data>.
 Python 3, wget and Make are required to re-run the scripts:

     make